LoseDaughter/Python-Projects/README.md

 # SmallProjects
-For small programming problems and puzzles.
+For small programming problems and puzzles in Python.